-Planning & Conservation FY2018 Initiatives and Accomplishments
+Planning & Conservation FY2019 Initiatives and Accomplishments

-- 1. Master Plan consultant was chosen and Master Plan Committee was created to begin process of developing a comprehensive Master Plan for the community. - 2.
-The Planning Department continues to work with Shrewsbury and Westborough to explore the creation of multi-use transportation path utilizing the former Boston Worcester Air Line Trail.
-Goal is to provide a paved commuting route for bikers and walkers linking Worcester with Framingham.
+- 1. The Master Plan Committee was created and a consultant chosen to begin the process of developing a new comprehensive Master Plan for the community. - 2.
+The Department continues to work with Shrewsbury and Westborough to explore the creation of a multi-use transportation path utilizing the former Boston Worcester Air Line Trail.
+The goal is to provide a paved commuting route for bikers and walkers linking Worcester with Framingham.
 Easement research has begun in Northborough. - 3.
-A lakes and pond specialist was hired to work with the Conservation Commission to apply a supplemental herbicide application at Bartlett Pond to control vegetation as part of the plan to promote continued recreational use of the pond. - 4.
-The Town Planner and Assistant Town Administrator participated in a multi-community regional effort to submit a proposal regarding the second headquarters for Amazon.
-The proposal entitled "495 Crossroads" includes the towns of Northborough, Westborough, Southborough, and Hudson in addition to the City of Marlborough. - 5.
-The Town Planner and Planning Board are developing zoning bylaw modifications for the 2018 annual town meeting to address the temporary moratoriums adopted at the 2017 annual town meeting for recreational marijuana and two-family dwelling units. - 6.
-The Planning Board and the Department of Public Works have begun updating the Subdivision Rules and Regulations.
+Town adopted zoning bylaws prohibiting the sale of recreational and medical marijuana. - 4.
+A lakes and pond specialist was hired to work with the Conservation Commission to apply a supplemental herbicide application at Bartlett Pond to control vegetation as part of the plan to promote continued recreational use of the waterway. - 5.
+The Planning Board and the Department of Public Works started updating the Subdivision Rules and Regulations.
+Project completion is anticipated in FY2020. - 6.
+Staff worked with Marlborough, Westborough and Southborough on the creation of the Boroughs Loop Trail, which is a continuous 33+ mile trail through all four communities.
+In November 2017, this group received a DCR Recreational Trails Grant for \$39,717 to implement the Boroughs Loop trail.
+Parts of the trail are now open to the public. - 7.
+Staff worked with Berlin and the Sudbury Valley trustees to permanently protect 30+ acres of open space bordering the two communities.

-Planning & Conservation FY2019 Goals and Initiatives
+Planning & Conservation FY2020 Goals and Initiatives

-- 1. Work with Planning Board and other land use boards to prioritize Master Plan goals and develop implementation plan. - 2.
-Continue working with the Open Space Committee and Conservation Commission to implement Open Space and Recreation Plan Action Plan items.
-Develop outreach campaign for landowners whose land meets criteria for protection in accordance with the Open Space and Recreation Plan. - 3.
-Update Planning Board and Zoning Board of Appeals submittal forms with the goal of offering electronic application submission. - 4.
-Prepare Planning Board, Zoning Board of Appeals, and Conservation Commission files for electronic conversion. - 5.
-Explore public access options utilizing the MWRA aqueduct bridge to connect northern and southern walking trails along the aqueduct. - 6.
-Work with DPW, Planning Board and Zoning Board of Appeals to establish a sidewalk development policy and seek initial funding at 2019 Annual Town Meeting.
+- 1. Work with Planning Board and other land use boards to prioritize Master Plan goals and develop implementation plans. - 2.
+Update the Open Space and Recreation Plan. - 3.
+Continue developing and publicizing the Boroughs Loop Trail. - 4.
+Update Planning Board and Zoning Board of Appeals submittal forms with the goal of offering electronic application submission. - 5.
+Prepare Planning Board, Zoning Board of Appeals and Conservation Commission files for electronic conversion. - 6.
+Explore public access options utilizing the MWRA aqueduct bridge to connect northern and southern walking trails along the aqueduct. - 7.
+Work with DPW, Planning Board and Zoning Board of Appeals to establish a sidewalk development policy.